dapr/php-sdk/daprdocs/content/en/php-sdk-docs/php-actors/php-actor-reference.md

 ## Activation and deactivation

-When an actor activates, a token file is written to a temporary directory (`'/tmp/dapr_' + sha256(concat(Dapr type, id))` by default).
+When an actor activates, a token file is written to a temporary directory (by default this is in `'/tmp/dapr_' + sha256(concat(Dapr type, id))` in linux and `'%temp%/dapr_' + sha256(concat(Dapr type, id))` on Windows).
 This is persisted until the actor deactivates, or the host shuts down.
 This allows for `on_activation` to be called once and only once when Dapr activates the actor on the host.

 ## Performance

-Actor method invocation is very fast on a production setup with `php-fpm` and `nginx`.
+Actor method invocation is very fast on a production setup with `php-fpm` and `nginx`, or IIS on Windows.
 Even though the actor is constructed on every request, actor state keys are only loaded on-demand and not during each request.
 However, there is some overhead in loading each key individually.
 This can be mitigated by storing an array of data in state, trading some usability for speed.
 It is not recommended doing this from the start, but as an optimization when needed.

 ## Versioning state